Compare symptoms here. Check your own plant in the app.

 Acting early helps.
 Once aphids multiply and distort new growth, plants lose energy and secondary problems follow more easily.

-Compare symptoms Spider mitesSpider mites are easy to miss early because the first sign is often pale stippling rather than obvious insects.
+Compare likely causes Spider mitesSpider mites are easy to miss early because the first sign is often pale stippling rather than obvious insects.

 The underside of the leaf matters most.
 Dry, warm conditions can let mite pressure build very quickly on the same plant.

-Compare symptoms MealybugsThese pests hide in protected spots: nodes, leaf joints, crowns, and around stems where casual checks miss them.
+Compare likely causes MealybugsThese pests hide in protected spots: nodes, leaf joints, crowns, and around stems where casual checks miss them.

 The first useful move is to confirm whether the cottony material is localized or already moving through the plant structure.

-Compare symptoms Fungus gnatsThe adults are annoying, but the useful clue is what they say about the potting mix: consistently wet, organic, and attractive to larvae.
+Compare likely causes Fungus gnatsThe adults are annoying, but the useful clue is what they say about the potting mix: consistently wet, organic, and attractive to larvae.

 The fix starts with the container rhythm, not with the flying adults alone.